Pixelwise Uncertainty Quantification of Accelerated MRI Reconstruction: Introduction

 A major advance toward statistically valid uncertainty estimation came with the work of \cite{angelopoulos2022image}, who introduced a distribution\hyp free framework for image\hyp to\hyp image regression based on conformal prediction.
 The proposed methods produce pixel\hyp wise uncertainty intervals with finite\hyp sample coverage guarantees by calibrating heuristic uncertainty estimates on a held\hyp out calibration dataset. \cite{wang2022rigorous} applied this approach to MRI reconstruction using the magnitude of the residual (ResM) as an uncertainty estimator.
 Despite encouraging results, ResM yields symmetric confidence bounds that limit interpretability and can inflate the estimated uncertainty range.
 Moreover, the residuals learned during training are often smaller than those encountered during testing, leading to unreliable uncertainty estimates that correlate poorly with the true reconstruction error \cite{angelopoulos2022image}.

-In the present work, we propose a statistically rigorous uncertainty estimation framework based on conformalized quantile regression (QR) \cite{angelopoulos2022image} that can be incorporated as an add\hyp on module to any image reconstruction method.
+We demonstrate a statistically rigorous uncertainty estimation framework based on conformalized quantile regression (QR) \cite{angelopoulos2022image} {that can be retrained to work with any learning\hyp based image reconstruction method}.
 The proposed module directly estimates the conditional quantiles of the reconstructed image distribution, thereby producing statistically valid and spatially resolved uncertainty intervals.
 A similar QR\hyp based strategy has recently been applied in CUTE\hyp MRI \cite{fischer2025cutemri}, where conformal calibration is used to control uncertainty in downstream clinical metrics to enable time\hyp adaptive acquisitions.
 In contrast, our work focuses on pixel\hyp wise uncertainty estimation of the reconstructed image itself, providing spatially localized confidence maps.
+A preliminary version of this work was presented at the 2026 Annual Meeting of the International Society for Magnetic Resonance in Medicine \cite{giannakopoulos2026pixelwise, giannakopoulos2026trainable}.

 \FigTwo \TbOne